The Diaphragm: Much More Than a Respiratory Muscle

 Postural Reintegration (parallel)

 Postural correction — thoracic kyphosis and forward head inhibit the diaphragm.
 Progressive strengthening of the inner unit (transversus + diaphragm + pelvic floor).
-Therapeutic Pilates as a complement indicated by the physician.
+Therapeutic Pilates as a physician-indicated complement.

 Myth vs. Fact